 Yann Caradec from Paris, France, CC BY-SA 2.0

-Yulimar Rojas is the first Venezuelan to be named Female Athlete of the Year
+Yulimar Rojas was the first Venezuelan to be named Female Athlete of the Year

 by Veronica Soto Rincon